 Finial: Covers the join at the apex where the barge boards meet and adds a decorative feature.

 Dip Treatment: The timber is finished with a factory applied treatment which provides some initial protection against fungal decay.
 Dip treatment means the timber has been immersed in the treatment solution – timber is dipped into a tank containing preservative which is absorbed into its surface.
 The timber is removed and left to dry.

 A product with this type of finish will need to be re-treated every year to protect the timber from rotting.
 Dip Treated products are not suitable for direct contact with the ground.
 Sheds are supplied with Pressure Treated bearers and Dip Treated Fence Panels should be used with a gravel board.

 Dip Treated products normally have a golden brown/amber appearance when new which will fade over time.
 Forest Garden Dip Treated products come with a 10 year Anti-Rot guarantee.

 Pressure Treatment: Pressure Treated products do not require annual re-treatment.
 These products have the anti-rot solution forced into the cellular structure of the timber at high pressure to give them greater resistance to rot.
 Timber is loaded into a tank and a vacuum empties it of air.
 The vacuum in the tank then forces the preservative solution into the timber before it is left to dry.

 Pressure Treated products have a more natural timber colouration and will blend into their surroundings.
 The treatment can leave a greenish tinge on the timber when new, this is normal and will grey over time.
-Forest Garden Pressure Treated products come with a 15 year Anti-Rot guarantee.
+Our 4Life Sheds and Summerhouses come with a 25 year Anti-Rot guarantee.
+All other Pressure Treated products come with a 15 year Anti-Rot guarantee.